mozafari/verdictdb/docs/docs/getting_started/quickstart.md

 # Quickstart Guide (Java)

 We will install VerdictDB, create a connection, and issue a simple query to VerdictDB.
 In this Quickstart Guide, we will use MySQL for VerdictDB's backend database.
-See [How to Connect](/getting_started/connection/) for the examples of connecting to other databases.
+See [Connecting to Databases](/reference/connection/) for the examples of connecting to other databases.

 ## Install